yktoo/yktoo.com/content/blog/0269/index.en.md

 * {{< fl "Dianne van Giersbergen" >}} (Xandria)
 * {{< fl "Merijn van Haren" >}} (Navarone)

-Contrary to a popular belief [Anneke][wiki:en:Anneke_van_Giersbergen] and [Dianne van Giersbergen][wiki:en:Dianne_van_Giersbergen] are not related.
+Contrary to a popular belief {{< wiki "Anneke_van_Giersbergen" "en" "Anneke" >}} and {{< wiki "Dianne_van_Giersbergen" "en" "Dianne van Giersbergen" >}} are not related.
 And no, I don't know why they happened to be on the same stage.
 Perhaps Marcela has a guest candidate list sorted alphabetically, or something like that.

 The New Year's eve excitement was in the air, both with the audience and the musicians.
 Marcela Bovio was giggling, making jokes and asking everyone what they had for Christmas dinner.
 {{< imgfig "https://3.bp.blogspot.com/-kFE4iGm4Wso/VofESjg6WmI/AAAAAAAAlDU/oQWiUtYrckk/s1600/dsc01540.picasaweb.jpg" "Marcela Bovio." >}}